They develop from particular cells of the immune system called mast cells, which normally treat inflammation and allergic reactions in a pet’s body.

 There is not one single cause of mast cell tumors.
 Fortunately, the majority of mast cell tumors are localized to one spot.
-However, rarely they will spread to lymph nodes, the blood, the spleen, the liver, the lungs, the bone marrow or other skin locations.
-If the tumor spreads, or metastasizes, to other areas of the body, multi-modality therapy may be required.
+However, rarely they will spread to lymph nodes, the blood, the spleen, the liver, the lungs, the bone marrow, or other skin locations.
+If the tumor spreads, or metastasizes, to other areas of the body, multi-modality therapy will be required.

 Symptoms vary depending on what organ is affected.
 For most dogs, mast cell tumors are not a painful cancer.
 In fact, many dogs with mast cell tumors are taken to their veterinarian because the owner feels a lump in or under the skin.

-Mast cells have inflammatory mediators in them that can cause shock-like signs (severe acute lethargy, collapse, decreased appetite, pale gums and vomiting) and/or stomach ulcers (decreased appetite, vomiting “coffee ground” particles and dark, tarry, stool) if the cells are disturbed and the mediators leak out.
+Mast cells have inflammatory mediators in them that can cause shock-like signs (severe acute lethargy, collapse, decreased appetite, pale gums and vomiting) or stomach ulcers (decreased appetite, vomiting “coffee ground” particles and dark, tarry, stool) if the cells are disturbed and the mediators leak out.

 In most pets a diagnosis can be made with a needle aspiration of the tumor (a procedure performed with the patient awake using the same size of needle used to give a typical vaccine).

 Normally, the sample can be evaluated and a diagnosis made at the initial appointment; however, the sample will also be sent to a lab for confirmation.

-Treatment recommendations and prognosis of mast cell tumors depend on a few important factors, such as tumor grade, tumor location, surgical margins and whether there are other organs affected.
-Your oncologist will evaluate all these factors and inform you of the best treatment and specific prognosis.
+Treatment recommendations and prognosis of mast cell tumors depend on a few important factors, such as tumor grade, tumor location, complete or incomplete surgical margins, and whether other organs are affected.
+Your oncologist will evaluate all these factors and inform you of the overall prognosis and best treatment options.
 Treatment almost always includes surgical removal of the primary tumor when possible.